joelachankeng/Claude-Dangerous-Docker-Sandbox/README.md

 ## Scripts

-The project ships with five Windows batch files.
+The project ships with six Windows batch files.
 Double-click any of them.

 - **`install-vcxsrv.cmd`** — Installs VcXsrv through winget.
 You only need this once, during setup.
 - **`start-claude-dangerously.cmd`** — Launches Claude with `--dangerously-skip-permissions`, so it never stops to ask before editing files or running commands.
 Starts Docker Desktop and builds the image first if needed.
 - **`start-claude-normal.cmd`** — Launches Claude in normal mode, where it asks for approval before editing files or running commands.
 Same Docker and image checks as the dangerous script.
 - **`rebuild-claude.cmd`** — Deletes this project's container, volumes, and image, then rebuilds the image from scratch with `--no-cache`.
-It asks for confirmation first, and offers to back up your sessions before wiping.
+It asks for confirmation first, offers to back up your sessions, and pauses for you to verify that backup before anything is deleted.
 Use it for a clean slate when something breaks.
+- **`extract-sessions.cmd`** — Copies your sessions out of the container into `.claude-sessions` at any time, without rebuilding.
+See [Sessions](#sessions) below.
 - **`restore-sessions.cmd`** — Copies sessions saved in `.claude-sessions` back into the container and puts a resume prompt on your clipboard.
 See [Sessions](#sessions) below.

 To start Claude without a script, run it from the project folder: `docker compose run --rm claude` for dangerous mode, or `docker compose run --rm claude claude` for normal mode.